fanat503/Text-Span-JEPA/README.md

 latent prediction at masked spans + future positions.

-not token reconstruction. predict in latent space — that's the whole point of JEPA (LeCun 2022). the encoder learns what matters because it never has to waste capacity on low-level token details or noise.
+not token reconstruction. predict in latent space - that's the whole point of JEPA (LeCun 2022). the encoder learns what matters because it never has to look on token details or noise.

 ---